othmanelfadil/Pixel-Grain-Simulator/README.md

 ## **Overview**

 **Pixel Sand Simulator** is a physics-based sandbox game that simulates the natural behavior of falling sand particles.
-It provides various gradient themes, allows color customization, and gives users control over the simulation's behavior.
+It provides various gradient themes, and gives users control over the simulation's behavior.

 ## **Features**

 - **Realistic Sand Simulation**: Simulates natural falling and stacking behavior of sand particles.
-- **Gradient Themes**: Choose from multiple gradients like `Rainbow`, `Mountain`, `Desert`, and `Moon`.
+- **Gradient Themes**: Choose from multiple gradients like `Rainbow`, `Mountain`, `Desert`, `Nature` and `Moon`.
-- **Custom Color Option**: Customize the color of sand particles using RGB values.
 - **Interactive UI**: Simple and intuitive menu for selecting gradients, adjusting settings, and starting the simulation.
 - **Responsive Controls**: Adjust the amount of sand and other settings in real-time.
-- **Animated Title**: The title "**Pixel Sand Simulator**" has a dynamic rainbow gradient, with each letter independently moving up and down.

 ## **Requirements**